-Criteria pertaining to the Business Leadership Curriculum Scoring Scale with limited effectiveness with some effectiveness with considerable effectiveness with a high degree of effectiveness Analysis of the Company and its Industry incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4 applied knowledge to familiar contexts 1 2 3 4 Presentation of the CEO's Leadership Vision incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4 applied knowledge to familiar contexts 1 2 3 4 Communication of the Company Newsletter incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4
+Criteria pertaining to the Business Leadership Curriculum 1. with 1 2. with 9 3. with 0 Scoring Scale 1. with limited effectiveness [1] 2. with some effectiveness [2] 3. with considerable effectiveness [4] 4. with a high degree of effectiveness Analysis of the Company and its Industry incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4 applied knowledge to familiar contexts 1 2 3 4 Presentation of the CEO's Leadership Vision incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4 applied knowledge to familiar contexts 1 2 3 4 Communication of the Company Newsletter incorporated key facts and terms 1 2 3 4 demonstrated understanding of content 1 2 3 4 used critical/creative thinking processes 1 2 3 4 expressed and organized ideas and information 1 2 3 4 used conventions, vocabulary, and terminology 1 2 3 4